openhab/openhab-addons/bundles/org.openhab.binding.linktap/README.md

 ## Requirements

-A LinkTap gateway device such as the GW_02, in order for openHAB to connect to the system, as a bridge.
+A LinkTap gateway device such as the GW_02, in order for openHAB to connect to the system, as a gateway.
 Older GW_01 gateway devices have not been tested but should work with a static IP setup.

 The recommended minimum version of the firmware is: